LinkedIn is a powerful tool for solopreneurs and freelancers and can help you find colleagues, collaborators, and potential customers.

 Share Content On LinkedIn Consistently

 Once you’ve begun to add colleagues, connectors, and potential clients, it’s time to share with them.
-One of our favorite LinkedIn marketing tips is to share content in a specific way.
+One of our favorite tips for LinkedIn marketing is to share content in a specific way.
 Sharing things on LinkedIn is part conversation, part content marketing.
 But both aspects are necessary to see results.

 Set a reasonable goal for how often you’ll post or share content.
 Maybe that means three or four times a week.